bahmutov/talks/agile-software-quality.md

 * User reports a bug, including reproduction steps
 * Developer tries to recreate the bug
 * Back and forth replies
-* Finally, the developer recreates the steps and see the bug
+* Finally, the developer recreates the steps and sees the bug

 > Aha, if the user enters '-1' in age field everything goes crazy!